a-b-street/abstreet/docs/design.md

 Short term solution: copy a huge nasty thing and pass it into react(). :\
 	- but I'm still not convinced any mutabulity in react() is good

+## Modeling choices

+Don't model sidewalk crowdedness or bike rack availability, because in practice, these things are never scarce resources or problematic.
+Finding a parking spot is difficult and impacts the quality of one trip and causes externality, so we should model that.